mauroservienti/milestone.github.io/_posts/2019-05-15-the-quest-for-a-better-search.md

 header_image: /img/posts/the-quest-for-a-better-search/header.jpg
 title: "The Quest for a better Search"
 author: Mauro Servienti
 synopsis: "There is search and then there is search.
-And despite having the same their business meaning, and thus their technical implications, are shaped by the business we are in.
+And despite having the same name their meaning, and thus their technical implications, is shaped by the business we are in.
 Let's have a look at what search in a distributed system is and what problems brings to the table."
 tags:
 - SOA
 - Search